 Read these simple tips and let me know what you think.

-Not being able to finish a course on time is my learning nightmare!
-A lot of people (including me) live quite busy lives and when things get hectic, it is difficult to stay on track with online learning.
-There are so many interesting courses and apps that I frequently commit to them even though later on I am so swamped with work and my personal life that I fall behind and miss deadlines.
+Not being able to finish a course on time was my learning nightmare!
+Many people (including me) live relatively busy lives, and when things get hectic, it isn’t easy to stay on track with online learning.
+There are so many exciting courses and apps that I frequently commit to them even though later on, I am so swamped with work and my personal life that I fall behind and miss deadlines.
 Which I am unfortunately constantly reminded of through pop-ups and e-mails.
-So when I get another reminder from edx or duolingo that I haven’t done what I should have, I feel like I am failing.
+So when I get another reminder from edx or Duolingo that I haven’t done what I should have, I feel like failing.

-I prefer (and strongly recommend in order to keep on learning) a Do as much as I can approach.
-Of course if you start to use it as an excuse to do the bare minimum, the whole learning thing is definitely not going to work.
+I prefer (and strongly recommend to keep on learning) a do as much as I can approach.
+Of course, if you start to use it as an excuse to do the bare minimum, the whole learning thing will not work.
 What I mean is: don’t be too hard on yourself.
 It is okay if you didn’t manage to finish everything on time.

-Just keep on going with the course whenever you can and don’t give up if you are a little bit behind schedule.
+Just keep going with the course whenever you can, and don’t give up if you are a little bit behind schedule.

 You don’t have to learn everyday

-This is something that bothers me especially in apps with the “streak” feature.
-An app rewards you for doing certain actions everyday.
+This is something that bothers me, especially in apps with the “streak” feature.
+An app rewards you for doing specific actions every day.
 Am I a weirdo to believe that everyone should take a day off now and then?
-That we deserve to take some time off, clear our mind and rest?
-Without apps and constant reminders that it’s time to review the vocabulary we have learnt.
+That we deserve to take some time off, clear our mind, and rest?
+Without apps and constant reminders that it’s time to review the vocabulary we have learned.

 You don’t have to be super-effective

-Some of the learning apps have rankings of most active users, smartness gurus and so on.
-For some users it can be a great motivational boost to use these apps more frequently and in effect get to know more.
+Some of the learning apps have rankings of most active users, smartness gurus, and so on.
+For some users, it can be a significant motivational boost to use these apps more frequently and, in effect, get to know more.

-But generally these social comparisons will make you either jealous or lazy (“I will never be as good as him!”).
-You should keep your own pace, learn as much as you want and are comfortable with.
+But generally, these social comparisons will make you either jealous or lazy (“I will never be as good as him!”).
+You should keep your own pace, learn as much as you want, and are comfortable with it.
 Don’t follow the necessity of being extra-productive.

 Try to have fun

 Try to be relaxed when you study.
-Take your time, there are no scary teachers that will tell your parents on you.
+Take your time.
+There are no scary teachers that will tell your parents about you.
 Don’t let yourself do things you don’t want to do.
 Zone out from the outer world and get curious about the subject of your studies – look for more information, scroll Google search results, watch TED talks and read informed articles!
-Of course if you feel like it.
+Of course, if you feel like it.

 Try to connect and share

-Encourage others to learn with you, study similar subjects or simply talk to friends about your experiences.
-You can also engage in a course discussion which is frequently a part of online courses.
-You can meet fellow students with similar interests, get to know more about the course’s subject and hone your language or interpersonal skills – win-win situation 🙂
+Encourage others to learn with you, study similar subjects, or talk to friends about your experiences.
+Maybe it is worth engaging in a course discussion which is frequently a part of online courses.
+Try meeting fellow students with similar interests, get to know more about the course’s subject, and hone your language or interpersonal skills – a win-win situation 🙂

 You don’t have to anything at all